NoirsCodingCorner/floating_animation/README.md

 # Flutter Shape Background

 A customizable Flutter package for creating animated and dynamic floating shapes as a background.
 Supports various shapes like circles, rectangles, triangles, and hearts with configurable properties like color, size, speed, and opacity.

-This widget also supports clean state changes so the drawn shapes stay in tact.
-Fe.
-It is possible to change the shape mid program and still it will continue to run smoothly with the new shape now spawning in.
+This widget also supports seamless state changes, allowing the shapes to adapt dynamically without disrupting the animation.
+For example, you can change the shape mid-program, and the widget will continue running smoothly with the newly selected shape.

 Here are some examples of how it works:

-### With circles selected and a background gradient added:
+### Circles with a background gradient:

 ![Floating circles](https://github.com/user-attachments/assets/fcee9416-7ca5-415a-9b24-ddcbf21486a0)

-### With hearts selected and a background gradient added:
+### Hearts with a background gradient:

 ![Floating hearts](https://github.com/user-attachments/assets/d8e30d0b-c5b5-4b39-9674-766e33ff0cd0)

+---

 ## Features